 3. Gap Remediation

-Validation inevitably surfaces gaps — obligations without adequate controls, policies without evidence, evidence without clear links to requirements.
-In an always-ready environment, these gaps would be identified and addressed as they arise.
-In a scramble environment, they are discovered three weeks before the inspection and addressed in haste.
-Remediation under pressure is rarely thorough.
-It produces quick fixes rather than sustainable solutions, and those quick fixes themselves become future gaps.
+Validation surfaces gaps: obligations without controls, policies without evidence, evidence without clear links to requirements.
+In a scramble environment, these are discovered three weeks before the inspection and addressed in haste.
+Quick fixes under pressure become future gaps.

 Current Mappings

-Every mapping between a regulatory requirement and an internal policy, control, or evidence source reflects the current state of both the regulation and the firm.
+Every mapping reflects the current state of both the regulation and the firm.
 When a regulation changes, the mapping is updated within a defined timeframe.
 When a policy is revised, the affected mappings are reviewed.
-Currency is not a one-time achievement; it is an ongoing maintenance discipline with defined ownership and accountability.
+Currency is an ongoing discipline with defined ownership.

 Linked Evidence Chains

-For every mapped obligation, the evidence chain is complete and documented.
-The mapping does not merely say "evidence: CDD file."
-It specifies which elements of the CDD file demonstrate compliance with which aspects of the obligation, where those files are stored, who is responsible for their production, and on what frequency they are reviewed.
-The evidence is not just available; it is traceable.
+For every mapped obligation, the evidence chain is complete.
+The mapping does not say "evidence: CDD file."
+It specifies which elements demonstrate compliance, where they are stored, and who produces them.
+The evidence is available and traceable.

 Known Gaps with Remediation Plans

-No compliance framework is perfect, and regulators do not expect perfection.
-What they expect is awareness.
-An always-ready firm knows where its gaps are, has documented them, and has a remediation plan with defined timelines and ownership.
-The conversation with the regulator shifts from "we did not know about this gap" to "we identified this gap, here is our plan, and here is our progress."
-That is a fundamentally different regulatory outcome.
+Regulators do not expect perfection.
+They expect awareness.
+An always-ready firm knows where its gaps are, has documented them, and has a remediation plan with defined timelines.
+The conversation shifts from "we did not know about this gap" to "we identified this gap, here is our plan."
+That changes the regulatory outcome.

 The Operational Cost of Not Being Ready

-The cost of the audit prep scramble extends well beyond the hours spent preparing.
-There is a direct opportunity cost: senior compliance officers spending weeks on evidence retrieval are not doing risk assessments, policy development, training, or regulatory change analysis.
-There is a quality cost: work done under time pressure is more likely to contain errors, omissions, and inconsistencies.
-There is a reputational cost: regulators notice when a firm is clearly scrambling, and it influences their assessment of the firm's compliance culture.
+Senior compliance officers spending weeks on evidence retrieval are not doing risk assessments, policy development, or regulatory change analysis.
+Regulators notice when a firm is scrambling, and it influences their assessment of compliance culture.

-Perhaps most importantly, there is a strategic cost.
+The strategic cost matters most.
 Firms that spend their compliance capacity on audit preparation have no capacity left for compliance improvement.
-They are perpetually reactive, responding to inspections rather than strengthening their frameworks.
-The compliance function becomes a fire brigade rather than a business partner.
+The compliance function becomes a fire brigade.

 Building Toward Always-Ready

 - Formalise evidence chains.
-For every mapped obligation, document where the evidence lives, who produces it, and how it links to the specific requirement.
-This is the highest-value single change you can make, because it eliminates the retrieval problem entirely.
+For every mapped obligation, document where the evidence lives, who produces it, and how it links to the requirement.
+This is the highest-value single change, because it eliminates the retrieval problem.

 - Implement continuous mapping maintenance.
-Define a review cycle for every mapping — triggered by regulatory change, policy updates, or a calendar-based schedule.
-Assign ownership.
-Track currency.
+Define review cycles triggered by regulatory change, policy updates, or a calendar schedule.
 Make mapping maintenance part of the compliance operating rhythm, not a pre-inspection project.

 - Surface and track gaps openly.
-Create a live view of mapping completeness, evidence availability, and identified gaps.
-Review it regularly at the compliance committee level.
+Create a live view of mapping completeness and identified gaps.
 Make gaps visible and owned, not hidden and discovered under pressure.